 If you do offer them another job it needs to be:

 - made before their contract ends

 - a different job to the one they’re doing – you’ll need to explain how it’s different

 They shouldn’t have to apply for the job.
 The new job must start within 4 weeks of their previous job ending.

-You must give employees a 4-week trial period in any new role.
 If you both agree it isn’t working out they can still claim redundancy pay.
 You can agree to a longer trial period but it must be agreed in writing.